-The Ed.D. in Higher Education Administration is 60 hours post master's degree and is administered in a cohort model.
-The Ed.D. is designed to be completed in three (3) to four (4) years, dependent on student progress through the Qualifying Examination and dissertation processes.
-Dissertations are focused on problems in practice in higher education and topics are directed by the program.
+The Ph.D. in Higher Education is 60 hours post graduate degree and is administered in a cohort model.
+The Ph.D. is designed to be completed in three (3) to four (4) years, dependent on student progress through the Qualifying Examination and dissertation processes.

 The courses below are the prescribed curriculum for the program.
-Courses are subject to change based on the recommendations of program faculty.
+Courses are subject to change based on the recommendations of Higher Education program faculty.